 - Offers are often based upon a specific model year and options package that may be in limited supply or not the same configuration you are looking for.
 Dealerships make these "teaser" offers to get you on their lot and upsell you into a more expensive trim level.

 - No matter how great the deal on a car's price seems, you're not done negotiating until you leave the Finance Office.
 Dealerships can offer low car prices upfront knowing they will undervalue your trade-in or upsell you with high finance rates, warranties, and other add-ons.

 - Marketing offers are completely made up by marketers!
 Instead of pricing a car at $30,000, what's to stop a manufacturer from pricing it at $32,000 and saying there's a $2,000 rebate to make it more appealing?
 Nothing, and that's exactly what they do.

 - Not all price information is published.
 Manufacturers offer hidden rebates to dealerships that allow them to "appear" to go lower than invoice, which is not actually their bottom line cost.

 - Dealerships and salesmen have monthly incentives based on cars sold that allow them to take losses on individual deals and still make a hefty profit.

 All this is said to let you know that published discounts only tell part of the story.
-Getting prices from several dealers and making them compete is the best way to get a deal.
+Getting prices from several dealers and making them compete is the only way to get the best car deal.